SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/installation.md

 Make sure that the user that will run the `otelcol-sumo` process has access to any directories within your filesystem that have been used in you configuration.

-For instance, using [filestorage extension][filestorage_help] in your configuration like so:
+For instance, using [filestorage extension][filestorage_help] in your configuration, like so:
 ```yaml
 extensions:
   file_storage/custom_settings: